Harvard University Graduate School of Design

 2. What Is a Dissertation?

-Revised on 5 May 2022.
 A dissertation is a large research project undertaken at the end of a degree.
 It involves in-depth consideration of a problem or question chosen by the student.
-It is usually the largest (and final) piece of written work produced during a degree.
-The length and structure of a dissertation vary widely depending on the ...
+Learn about the types, structure, and formatting of dissertations in different fields of study.

 5. Dissertation Structure & Layout 101 (+ Examples)